2013 Alabama bunker hostage crisis: Child abduction

 After the shooting, Dykes took Gilman to a 6-foot by 8-foot underground bunker on his property.
 The bunker contained homemade bombs and was equipped with a PVC ventilation pipe.
 Hostage negotiators cooperated with Dykes in an attempt to obtain Gilman's release and to bring the situation to a favorable conclusion.

 Negotiations

 Soon after the shooting and abduction, Dykes called 911 and gave instructions on how to communicate with him.
 FBI hostage negotiators arrived at the bunker and began communicating with Dykes through the ventilation pipe, as he instructed.

 Because Gilman had Asperger's syndrome and ADHD, Dykes accepted medication for him, sent through the PVC pipe along with a coloring book and crayons.
-It was later confirmed that Dykes wanted a female reporter to broadcast him live in the bunker, and that he would commit suicide on live television.
+It was later confirmed that Dykes wanted a specific female reporter to hold his hand while broadcasting him live from the bunker, and that he would commit suicide on live television.
 Investigators also revealed that he had been "training" Gilman to detonate the improvised explosive devices inside the bunker.